GRCDEV/ArduSim/help/development.md

 ## 4 Protocol implementation

 To start a new protocol, the developer creates a new package (*ProtocolName*) to contain the corresponding Java classes.
-Then, the first step consists in create a new Class that "extends" "*api.ProtocolHelper.java*" Class.
+Then, the first step consists in create a new Class that extends "*api.ProtocolHelper.java*" Class.
 It forces the developer to implement the functions already mentioned, to integrate the protocol in ArduSim.
 An extended explanation of these functions follows.
 All functions must be implemented if not indicated otherwise.

 * `void setProtocol()`.
-It assigns a String name to the protocol to enable the implementation, using the variable `this.protocol`.
+It assigns a String name to the protocol to enable the implementation, using the variable `this.protocolString`.
 This way, the protocol is enabled and can be used in ArduSim.
 * `void openConfigurationDialog()`.
 It opens a dialog implemented by the protocol developer, and that allows the user to input parameters related to the protocol.
 When the dialog is accepted, please remember to issue the command `api.Tools.setProtocolConfigured(true)` to force the simulator to open the main window.
 It the developer want to skip a dialog, then it is enough to call the forementioned function.
 * `void openPCCompanionDialog(JFrame)`.
 Optional.
 This method enables the developer to implement a dialog to analyze the behavior of the protocol on the PC Companion, when the protocol is deployed in real multicopters.
 If you decide to use this method, an additional thread must be implemented to update the information shown in the dialog, based on the data packets that are being broadcasted from the real UAVs.
 The thread must be started once the dialog is completely built.
 * `boolean loadMission()`.
-On a real multicopter it must return true if and only if a planned mission must be followed by the UAV.
+On used on a real multicopter.
+It must return true if and only if a planned mission must be followed by the UAV.
 The mission file must be stored beside the ArduSim *.jar* file.
 * `void initializeDataStructures()`.
-The protocol being developed will need several variables shared among threads, that should be declared following the package structure, as shown below.
+The protocol that is being developed will need several variables shared among threads, that should be declared following the package structure, as shown below.
 This method allows to initialize the variables once the number of UAVs running in the same machine is known (more than one if a simulation is performed).
 * `void loadResources()`.
 Optional.
 Used to load from file elements that the protocol will draw in screen.
 * `Pair<GeoCoordinates, Double>[] setStartingLocation()`.
 Used to set the location where the multicopters appear in simulation, including latitude, longitude and heading.
-By default, they appear at 0 absolute altitude.
 * `boolean sendInitialConfiguration(int)`.
 It reads from the multicopter any additional configuration values needed by the protocol, and sends to it any command needed to configure it.
 * `void startThreads()`.
 This method is used to start the threads used by the protocol.
 Then, ArduSim waits the user to press the setup button.
 In general, the threads must use methods included in *api.Tools.java* Class to wait until the setup or start button is pressed before performing any action (see the beginning of section "[5.4 Available utilities](#markdown-header-54-available-utilities)").
 * `void setupActionPerformed()`.
 This method must wait until any action required for the setup step is finished (blocking method).
-It is more addecuate to simply wait until the protocol threads finish the action using a shared concurrent variable than implementing here the actions, as the may require the use of more than one thread.
+Better than implementing here any action, it is more addecuate to simply wait until the protocol threads finish the action using a shared concurrent variable, as those actions may require the use of more than one thread.
 * `void startExperimentActionPeformed()`.
 It is useful to perform the takeoff, or to start a mission from the ground.
 If the protocol needs to perform additional actions over the UAV, it is recommended to do it in the protocol threads to free the thread and allow it to check periodically if the experiment finishes.
 In any case, you can always perform the actions directly in the protocol threads.
 If you use this method to perform the take off, the protocol threads should wait until a shared variable is changed when the takeoff process finishes.
-Nevertheless, while following a mission the control over the multicopter is released immediately after the mission start, so the protocol must have its own logic to decide when to take control over the multicopter.
+Nevertheless, while following a mission, the control over the multicopter is lost immediately after the mission start, so the protocol must have its own logic to decide when to take control over the multicopter.
 * `void forceExperimentEnd()`.
 Optional.
 An experiment is considered to be finished when all UAVs land and stop engines.
 Once the previous method finishes, this one is issued periodically and allows to land the UAVs to finish the experiment if a condition is met.
 For example, when the UAV is following a planned mission and it is close enough to the last waypoint (`api.Copter.landIfMissionEnded(int)`).
 The protocol may issue other actions to land the UAV from other threads.
 In that case, this method could be left unimplemented.
 * `String getExperimentResults()`.
 Optional.
 Allows to add data related to the protocol to the information shown in the results dialog.
 * `String getExperimentConfiguration()`.Optional.
 The developer has the option to show the value of the parameters used in the protocol in the results dialog, so they could be stored to be able to reproduce the same experiment again.
 * `void logData(String, String)`.
 Optional.
-Stores information gathered by the protocol during the experiment.
+Allows to store information gathered by the protocol during the experiment.
 * `String setInitialState()`.
 Optional.
 ArduSim can show a String representing the state of the protocol for each UAV in the "*progress dialog*".
 This method sets the initial value or initial state of the protocol, when the multicopter is ready to fly.
 * `void rescaleDataStructures()`.
 Optional.
 Used when additional elements are drawn in screen by the protocol.
 It rescales data structures used for drawing when the drawing scale changes.
 * `void rescaleShownResources()`.Optional.
 Used when additional elements are drawn in screen by the protocol.
 It rescales the resources (images) used for drawing when the drawing scale changes.